safralin/hello-world/README.md

 # hello-world
-This is me learning how to Github
+This is me learning how to Github.
+And now I'm changing a thing like the guide told me to :-o